Ben's Engineering Blog

 </body>

-This is has some overhead because the data is effectively sent down twice
+This has some overhead because the data is effectively sent down twice

-There is also the fact JSON is difficult to work with due to its difficult to represent complex types such as Date and other things like cyclic references etc. Also that some JSON blobs are quite large especially if there are long lists of objects.
+There is also the fact JSON is difficult to work with due to its difficulty in representing complex types such as Date and other things like cyclic references etc. Also, some JSON blobs are quite large especially if there are long lists of objects.
 And using raw JS object literals can be slow due to the way they are parsed.

 This issue is something framework authors and developers are aware of and actively working on:

 Partial hydration is one technique that is being considered.
-Using partial hydration in a app you split up the application so there are multiple sources.
-Instead of a single hydrate call there are multiple invocations under some components.
+Using partial hydration in an app you split up the application so there are multiple sources.
+Instead of a single hydrate call, there are multiple invocations under some components.
 This way you can prioritize reactive elements and ignore static elements.
 See popular RFCs from these frameworks; Svelte, react, angular.

-But most implementations seems quite manual to implement.
+But most implementations seem quite manual to implement.
 It also seems difficult to how this plays out with what is a static element and what needs to be reactive.

 But today I'll introduce a different approach: JIT hydration

-And this is what I have written into my own framework Prism.
+This is what I have implemented into my framework Prism.
 One of the features is JIT hydration:

 prism-hydration